JohnnysEmporium/TemplateWizard/README.md

 4. Select "Create New"
 5. Notification is ready in "files" folder

-Remarks: pressing ALT+5 copies all necessary data to clipboard, don't populate your clipboard with different data before selecting "Create New" or the programm won't work.

 ## How to change notification color or add latest update: